Wolfe-Jam/theblockchain-ai-svelte/NETLIFY-ENVIRONMENT-SETUP.md

 3. **Test live payments** on production site
 4. **Launch Week 3** marketplace with confidence!

-The secret key came from your existing `.env` file - now it's properly secured in Netlify! 🔐
+Get API keys from your local `.env` file and add them securely to Netlify! 🔐